artinmajdi/Project-Template-Manager/README.md

 ### Adding the Template Example to Your Extension

 The Project Template Manager uses the extension directory as the source for templates.
-To use the provided `template_example` as your template:
+To use the provided `pythonic_template` as your template:

 1. **Option 1: Copy to Extension Directory**
-   - Copy the contents of the `template_example` directory to the extension's installation directory
+   - Copy the contents of the `pythonic_template` directory to the extension's installation directory
    - This allows the template example to be used immediately

    > **Note**: Finding the extension directory varies by platform: